June 20, 2023

 CM Content Team

-Undoubtedly one of the most popular Indian snacks, you can have samosas anytime of the day.
+Undoubtedly one of the most popular Indian snacks, you can have samosas any time of the day.
 While some like to have it in the morning, most prefer eating it with their evening tea.
-Usually, served with mint and yoghurt chutney or a sweet date and tamarind chutney, you can increase or decrease the spice levels to suit your palate.
+Usually served with mint and yoghurt chutney or a sweet date and tamarind chutney, you can increase or decrease the spice levels to suit your palate.

 As the name suggests, Calcutta Chop is one of the best Indian snacks that comes from the ‘Land of Joy’, ’Kolkata.
-Foreword – don’t be deceived by the word, ‘chop’ as it does not look or taste anything like a chop, instead it is more of a croquette or a cutlet.
+Foreword – don’t be deceived by the word, ‘chop’ as it does not look or taste anything like a chop.
+Instead it is more of a croquette or a cutlet.

 Calcutta Chop is usually made of a whole egg, or minced meat, which is coated with batter and deep-fried until it is golden brown on the outside and crispy.
 In short, Calcutta Chop is the Indian version of Scotch eggs.
-It has hard-boiled eggs that are covered with a spice laden potato mash mixture, which is then covered in breadcrumbs and deep fried.
+It has hard-boiled eggs that are covered with a spice-laden potato mash mixture, which is then covered in breadcrumbs and deep-fried.

 If you are vegetarian, you can also find a vegetarian version of Calcutta Chop, which includes potato, cottage cheese or paneer and spices that amp up the flavours!